-- (1) The Bank shall be entitled and, upon the amendment to the relevant regulations, also obliged to unilaterally amend and/or supplement the General Terms and Conditions. - (2) The Bank shall inform the client in writing about the essential amendments and/or supplements to the General Terms and Conditions and shall, at its request, submit it a clear copy which shall be available also on the Bank's website www.nlb.si or in the Bank's branches providing investment services. - (3) If the client disagrees with the amendments or supplements to the General Terms and Conditions, it may, within 15 days as of the receipt of the written notification of the Bank about the amendments to the General Terms and Conditions, terminate the agreement on provision of investment services, otherwise it shall be considered that it has accepted the amendments and supplements.
+At the client's request, the Bank shall submit a clear copy, which shall be available also on the Bank's website www.nlb.si or in the Bank's branches providing investment services.

+(3) If the client disagrees with the amendments or supplements to the General Terms and Conditions, it may, within 15 days as of the receipt of the written notification of the Bank about the amendments to the General Terms and Conditions, terminate the agreement on provision of investment services, otherwise it shall be considered that it has accepted the amendments and supplements.
 The same assumption of the acceptance shall apply if the client, after receiving a written notification on the amendments and supplements of the General Terms and Conditions, places a new buy or sell order for financial instruments, a new order for the transfer of financial instruments, any new instruction or request or performs any other act related to the performance of investment services, excluding the termination of the agreement.